sparkflows/sparkflows-docs/docs/rest-api-cookie/index.rst

-REST API Examples using Cookies
+REST API Examples using curl
 ==========

 Sparkflows provides REST API for interacting with it.